oceandrive8/unicef-practice-repo/README.md

 # unicef-practice-repo
-Repository to practice GitHub workflow
+Repository to practice GitHub workflow.
+This repo is for testing and understanding basic open-source contributions.